 I was drinking to escape the reality of my shitty job, poor self-image, and the anxiety that I felt, especially as I got into perimenopause.

-I thought drinking was relaxing, but those 3 AM wake-up calls where I would wake up panicking thinking, did we file our taxes in 2005? started to change my mind.
+I thought drinking was relaxing, but waking up at 3 AM panicking and wondering "did we file our taxes in 2005?" started to change my mind.

 Since I feel like I have an insider scoop because I talk to so many beautiful midlife women who are going alcohol-free, the number one reason why *most* of us drink is based on societal norms.

 It goes to show that no matter what our age, we still want to fit in.
 I thought I wouldn’t be invited to places, or I would be talked about behind my back, and although that has happened in the past eight years of sobriety, I’m still standing.
 Better than ever.